bmedici/rest-ftp-daemon/README.md

 * Allow change of priorities or other attributes after a job has been started
 * Provide RESTful notifications to the requesting client
 * Offer a basic dashboard directly within the daemon HTTP interface
+* Periodically send an update-notification with transfer status and progress
+* Allow fallback file source when first file path is unavailable (failover)
+* Some refactoring may be needed after thos steps
+* Provide swagger-style API documentation
+* Authenticate API clients

 Installation